Greenere/Greenere.github.io/dataMine.md

                 },
                 {
                     "source": 61,
-                    "target": "Cybernetics Basics",
+                    "target": "CYBERNETICS BASICS",
                     "weight": 1.0
                 },
                 {
-                    "source": "History of Western art for everyone", "target": "Chinese art history for everyone",
+                    "source": "HISTORY OF WESTERN ART FOR EVERYONE", "target": "CHINESE ART HISTORY FOR EVERYONE",
                     "weight": 1.0
                 },
                 {
-                    "source": "History of Western art for everyone", "target": "Concise History of Chinese Music",
+                    "source": "HISTORY OF WESTERN ART FOR EVERYONE", "target": "CONCISE HISTORY OF CHINESE MUSIC",
                     "weight": 1.0
                 },
                 {
-                    "source": "History of Western art for everyone", "target": "World history in infographic",
+                    "source": "HISTORY OF WESTERN ART FOR EVERYONE", "target": "WORLD HISTORY IN INFOGRAPHIC",
                     "weight": 1.0
                 },
                 {
-                    "source": "History of Western art for everyone", "target": "Cultural China in Global History",
+                    "source": "HISTORY OF WESTERN ART FOR EVERYONE", "target": "CULTURAL CHINA IN GLOBAL HISTORY",
                     "weight": 1.0
                 },
                 {